Plus

 Pablo was married and waited five years before turning into art his passion for Marie-Thérèse.
 The art market has already twice acknowledged these portraits made in 1932 as major works of modern art and masterpieces of eroticism.

 The beautiful blonde was at once voluptuous and innocent, and Pablo loved to see her in her sleep.
-She is naked and lying asleep next to the image of her carved bust, in the painting sold for $ 106.5 million including premium at Christie's on May 4, 2010.
+She is naked and lying asleep next to the image of her carved bust, in a painting sold for $ 106M by Christie's on May 4, 2010.

 Lightly dressed, she dozes in an armchair in the painting titled Le Rêve (The Dream), 130 x 97 cm.
 Steve Wynn wanted it to become the world's most expensive artwork, but the transaction foreseen at $ 139M was set aside when he accidentally damaged the canvas in October 2006.